MCMi460/TerrariaManhunt/README.md

 - Public achievements (that temporarily reset for games)
 - Friendly-fire
 - Hidden NPC icons
+- A luck modifier
+- Speed boosts for the runner/hunters
 - Damageable NPCs (to balance out the Nurse)
 - Disabling spawn points for the Speedrunner
 - Disabling random teleportation potions for the Speedrunner